ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What is MetaTrader 4 (MT4)?

-Arguably the world’s most well-known forex trading platform, MetaTrader 4 (MT4) belongs to the MetaTrader suite of trading platforms developed by MetaQuotes Software Corp.
+MetaTrader 4 (MT4) is arguably the world’s most well-known forex trading platform.
+It belongs to the MetaTrader suite of trading platforms developed by MetaQuotes Software Corp.
 In the nearly 20 years since its launch (2005), MT4 has become known for its customizable functions, wide range of built-in technical indicators, integrated programming language, automated trading capabilities, and sophisticated analysis tools.

 downloadMT4 remains wildly popular